 Exterior and interior doors installed in a commercial building direct traffic flow, improve comfort, and assist in office function.
-The special features that are built into some doors protect against break-ins, severe weather, fires, and other emergencies.
+Some doors incorporate special features to protect against break-ins, severe weather, fires, and other emergencies.

 The people going in and out of your building’s doors spend very little time thinking about their function.
 And if everything is working properly, they shouldn’t need to.
 But when it comes to fire safety, it’s helpful to know about the features that are in place on the doors you use.